 If you’re reading this in the US I’d highly recommend you use European butter for this rough puff pastry.
 American butter tends to have a higher water content and this may result in the pastry not puffing properly.
 Always opt for the best quality butter you can afford for this recipe where possible.

-This Gluten Free Puff Pastry is actually really simple – and just needs a little patience!
-A gluten free flaky pastry perfect for sausage rolls, cheese straws apple turnovers and more.
+This Gluten Free Puff Pastry is actually really simple – it just needs a little patience!
+A gluten free flaky pastry perfect for sausage rolls, cheese straws, apple turnovers and more.
 As a guide, this makes enough for 12 mini sausage rolls.

 Cook: 20 minutes